thuanvu301103/SSO/README.md

   	}
 }
 ```
-- ```NestMiddleware``` is an interface provided by NestJS that middleware classes can implement.
+   + ```NestMiddleware``` is an interface provided by NestJS that middleware classes can implement.
-- When a class implements NestMiddleware, it must provide a ```use()``` method, which is the middleware logic that NestJS will execute for each incoming HTTP request.
+   + When a class implements NestMiddleware, it must provide a ```use()``` method, which is the middleware logic that NestJS will execute for each incoming HTTP request.

-### Apply auth middleware to every path
+- Apply auth middleware to every path (Config SAML module)
 Purpose: whenever user enters any path, auth middleware will be active
 ```javascript
 \\ file: saml.module.ts